 - Wool. considering how durable and sturdy wool carpets are, they tend to be more costly.
 The fibers are carefully woven making the wool carpet dirt and stain resistant.

 - Nylon.
-All thanks to its mold and wear resistance, nylon material is a very common option.
+All thanks to its mould and wear resistance, nylon material is a very common option.
 Many people also prefer it because of its abrasion and stain resistance as well as its softness and durability.

 - Polyester.
-It’s the perfect material for anyone suffering from any allergies since it’s non-allergenic.
+It’s the perfect material for anyone suffering from allergies since it’s non-allergenic.
 Although this material can be eco-friendly, it’s not the best choice for areas with high traffic because of how it flattens under weight.

 - Acrylic.
 For a material that feels and looks like wool, this type of carpet can pass off as synthetic wool.
 Although it has great resistance when it comes to static electricity, the material isn’t fit for high-traffic areas

 Just like there are different types of flooring material, we’ve seen the various types of carpet materials you can consider.
 With all of this in mind, it should be easier for you to choose the perfect carpet material for your space.